mpcsb/testing_branch/_pages/about.md

 subscribe: true
 ---

 Welcome to TestingBranch.
-This space serves as a repository of my tech explorations and experiments, often sprouting from side projects or assignments from customers.
+This space serves as a repository of my tech explorations and experiments.
+These posts often originate from side projects or assignments from my professional endeavors.

 My name is Miguel Batista.
 This blog's objective is to document the results, the learning, the failures, and the successes.